benzaked/CitizenScienceAAAI21/README.md

 # CitizenScienceAAAI21
-This sparse matrix used in the paper  "Intelligent Recommendations for Citizen Science"
+This Dataset used in the paper  "Intelligent Recommendations for Citizen Science"

 # description
 ## user_project_matrix.csv